e271828e/Flight.jl/docs/notes/design/framework_spec.md

    (model-detected termination, [§13.5](#135-termination-is-a-state-not-an-exception)).
 The loop always completes the current boundary sequence — never stops mid-frame — publishes the final snapshot, then sets the sticky stopped status.
-   Publishing first guarantees output devices can flush the true final state.
+   Publishing first guarantees output devices can flush the true final state, and that final status carries the run's cumulative diagnostic counters ([§9.8](#98-diagnostics-and-liveness-the-per-writer-cell)) — the complete warning account of a run nobody watched.
    **`t_end` lands on the grid:** the run ends at the first grid boundary whose time reaches or exceeds `t_end` — whole frames only, never a shortened final step, which [§8.4](#84-localization-mechanics)'s grid integrity (`tₖ = t₀ + k·h`, indexed and never